I'm a provider

 Please wait while you are redirected.

-Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone marrow toxic doses of cytotoxic drugs with or without whole body radiation therapy.
+Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
 Allogeneic HSCT refers to the use of hematopoietic progenitor cells obtained from a donor.
 They can be harvested from bone marrow, peripheral blood, or umbilical cord blood and placenta shortly after delivery of neonates.
 Cord blood is discussed in a separate policy, Placental and Umbilical Cord Blood as a Source of Stem Cells.

-Immunologic compatibility between infused stem cells and the recipient is a critical factor for achieving a good outcome of allogeneic HSCT.
-Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
-HLA refers to the tissue type expressed at the Class I and Class II loci on chromosome 6.
+Immunologic compatibility between infused hematopoietic stem cells and the recipient is a critical factor for achieving a good outcome with allogeneic HSCT.
+Compatibility is established by typing of human leukocyte antigen (HLA) using cellular, serologic, or molecular techniques.
+HLA refers to the tissue type expressed at the HLA-A, -B, and -DR (antigen-D related) loci on each arm of chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci (with the exception of umbilical cord blood).

 Preparative Conditioning for Allogeneic Hematopoietic SCT

-The conventional practice of allogeneic HSCT involves administration of myelotoxic agents (e.g., cyclophosphamide, busulfan) with or without total body irradiation at doses sufficient to cause bone marrow failure.
+The conventional practice of allogeneic HSCT involves administration of cytotoxic agents (e.g., cyclophosphamide, busulfan) with or without total body irradiation at doses sufficient to destroy endogenous hematopoietic capability in the recipient.
 Reduced-intensity conditioning (RIC) refers to chemotherapy regimens that seek to reduce adverse effects secondary to bone marrow toxicity.
 These regimens partially eradicate the patient’s hematopoietic ability, thereby allowing for relatively prompt hematopoietic recovery.
 Patients who undergo RIC with allogeneic HSCT initially demonstrate donor cell engraftment and bone marrow mixed chimerism.
 Most will subsequently convert to full-donor chimerism.
 A number of different cytotoxic regimens, with or without radiotherapy, may be used for RIC allotransplantation.
-They represent a continuum in their intensity, from nearly totally myeloablative, to minimally myeloablative with lymphoablation.
+They represent a continuum in their intensity, from almost totally myeloablative to minimally myeloablative with lymphoablation, with intensity tailored to specific diseases and patient condition.

 Genetic Diseases and Acquired Anemias